ChandlerSystems/Signature-API-Guide/api-status-packets.md

 ## Timeout Status Packet

 The timeout status packet is used by the Bluetooth device when it stops receiving keep-alive responses.
-It's like a last effort to try and keep the connection alive.
+It's a last attempt to try and keep the connection alive.

 ```dart
 enum CsBleProcessorTimeoutType {